joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ## How Dream Pong Works

-Other people have tried emulating games with deep learning.
-One group tried to predict the next frame in a game based solely on image data from the previous frame.
-My experiment is similar but is based on RAM data instead of image data.
+Others have tried emulating games with deep learning.
+[One group tried to predict the next game frame from previous frames](https://ar5iv.labs.arxiv.org/html/1507.08750).
+My experiment is similar but is based on RAM, not images.

 Dream Pong consists of two neural networks: the *state predictor* and the *visualizer*.

 The state predictor's job is to emulate the game by taking the current game state (stored in the Atari's 128 bytes of RAM) and predicting the next state based on the player's input.

 The visualizer takes the current game state and generates a screenshot of the game in that state.
 Pretty straightforward design, but the tricky part is getting these two networks to produce anything useful.

 ![A diagram of the Dream Pong architecture.
 One neural network generates a screenshot of the game based on the current RAM state, and the second predicts the next RAM state, taking player input into account.](/dream-pong-diagram.png)

 ### Dataset Generation

-I created the dataset by recording 250 games of Pong played by a custom AI agent.
-I trained the AI to play Pong based on the game state stored in RAM, using the original Deep-Q algorithm.
-After training overnight on my laptop (about 10 million steps/7 thousand games), it could put up a good fight but never actually won.
+I created a dataset by recording 250 games of Pong played by a custom AI agent.
+I trained the AI to play Pong based on the game state stored in RAM, using the [original Deep Q-Learning algorithm](https://arxiv.org/pdf/1312.5602.pdf).
+After training overnight on my laptop (10 million steps, 7 thousand games), it could put up a good fight but never actually won.
 Good enough for me.

 ![Graph of AI Pong performance over time.
 My AI got pretty close to beating the computer eventually, but it never quite won.](/pong-dqn-learning.png)